-- The Print context outputs documents to either a physical printer a PDF file; see "Print context" on page 277. - The Email context outputs HTML email, composed of HTML code with embedded CSS.
-See "Email context" on page 311. - The Web context outputs an HTML web page.
-See "Web Context" on page 327.
+• The Print context outputs documents to either a physical printer a PDF file; see "Print context" on page 285.

+- The Email context outputs HTML email, composed of HTML code with embedded CSS.
+See "Email context" on page 320. - The Web context outputs an HTML web page.
+See "Web Context" on page 335.

 When a new template is made, the Context appropriate to that new template is automatically created, including one section.
-After a template has been created, the other two contexts can be added to it; see "Adding a context" on the facing page.
+After a template has been created, the other two contexts can be added to it; see "Adding a context" below.

-If an Email context is going to be part of the template, it is recommended to start with an Email Template Wizard; see "Creating an Email template with a Wizard" on page 307.
+If an Email context is going to be part of the template, it is recommended to start with an Email Template Wizard; see "Creating an Email template with a Wizard" on page 316.
 After creating a template, contexts can be added to it, but that can not be done with a wizard.